chavezheras/quartz/content/public_notes/EPFL symposium/Creanalytics.md

 Analytic and generative approaches in computing tend to be split between scientific and creative domains, with their respective tools and communities of practice.

 Deployed as analytical engines, computers can be used to find patterns across vast collections of imagery, and these patterns are often expressed as relations of proximity in space.
+We have seen examples of this yesterday in multiple way of projecting archives onto 2d or 3d spaces.

+The image in this slide shows a t-SNE mapping of a collection of soviet news reels.
+The dataset and the tool were developed by colleagues in CUDAN from the cultural data analytics lab in Tallinn, Estonia.

-But to amount to knowledge, these spatial correlations require interpretation and explanation, which unfold sequentially, as critics seek to organise these patterns to infer causal relations and temporal representations between data objects and events.
+But to amount to knowledge, these spatial correlations require interpretation and explanation, which require relations of necessity, not just proximity, and tend to unfold sequentially, as researchers, critics and users seek to organise these patterns to infer causal relations and plausible reasons for data objects and events to be organised in space the way they are.

 By coupling an analytical engine with a generative one, computing can be used to configure narratives about these proximity patterns and enable explanatory propositions through compositional techniques familiar to media scholarship.

-The image shows a t-SNE mapping of a collection of soviet news reels.
-The dataset and the tool were developed by my colleagues in the cultural data analytics lab in Tallinn, Estonia.

 --

 ## Supercuts

-### (Data) sampling through (video) editing
+>Just as capitalism treated workers as machines as a prelude to workers being replaced by machines, so also supercutters simulate database thinking in apparent anticipation of a moment, perhaps in the near future, when **neural networks will be able to search the entirety of digitized film history and create supercuts themselves, automatically**.

+\- Max Tohline, 2021

+>In the near future there will be a simple software or app, feeding its algorithm with keywords and other elements of interest, which will **automatically generate a perfect supercut of media content of any kind within a blink of an eye**.

+\- Miklós Kiss, 2013

 note:

 a supercut is an editing technique in which short video clips with common motifs or salient stylistic characteristics are extracted from their original context and are sequenced together in a montage.
 The commonalities are highlighted through repetition and interpreted by viewers as a form of _aboutness_, which then becomes the thematic content of the supercut.

---

->Just as capitalism treated workers as machines as a prelude to workers being replaced by machines, so also supercutters simulate database thinking in apparent anticipation of a moment, perhaps in the near future, when **neural networks will be able to search the entirety of digitized film history and create supercuts themselves, automatically**.

-\- Max Tohline, 2021

-note:
-Every time we use a search engine, we commission a computer to make us something quite like a supercut.

 The supercut entails not simply a mode of editing, but a mode of thinking expressed by a mode of editing.

 --

->In the near future there will be a simple software or app, feeding its algorithm with keywords and other elements of interest, which will **automatically generate a perfect supercut of media content of any kind within a blink of an eye**.

-\- Miklós Kiss, 2013

---

-## Automating the supercut
+## Computational supercuts

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/830237949?h=5fb9301c4d" width="640" height="360" frameborder="0"    allowfullscreen></iframe>